 The tube at the moment is 250mm long and 100x100mm squircle, which is approximately the diameter of a standard UK 2 litre bottle.
 Do you know what's also approx 100x100mm?
 Teaching Tech's Spacemouse (2nd Generation):

-I've been trying to rigidly fix the project goalposts, but it's hard to ignore creating a PC input device with no mouse-pointer or scrolling provisions.
-There are provisions on Svalboard, the WK-50 keyboard and cheap wireless keyboard+trackpad combos, and the below video reminded me that I really should consider something:
+I've been trying to rigidly fix the project goalposts, but it's hard to ignore creating a PC input device with no mouse-pointer or scrolling provisions whatsoever.
+Such provisions are in keyboards ranging from the most expensive to the cheapest: Svalboard, Naya Create, the WK-50 keyboard and generic wireless keyboard+trackpad combos.
+The below video reminded me that I really should consider something:

 I probably spend just as much time scrolling through the web as actually typing anything, and if working outside, current standalone options (mice, trackpads, optical finger navigation) expose my fingers to the cold.
 That's why I'm wondering if it's possible to have an area slightly before/after the fingertip keys that the fingers could grip on and have the 5 keywells become the spacemouse knob: